 When you think of Ohio, I’d imagine BEACHES aren’t something that come to mind.
 BUT…there are actually some great beaches in Ohio.
-With many pools being closed this summer it’s nice to find a place to get in the water and cool off.
+It’s nice to find a place to get in the water and cool off.
 Check out these options!

 Beaches in Ohio